 While not much cheaper than the Peloton at its original list price, the 2021 model of the NordicTrack Commercial S22i Studio Cycle is probably the best option when it comes to comparable feature sets — they’re practically the same.
-The S22i has a screen that is all but the same size of the Peloton, but the capability for instructors to adjust your incline and resistance for you (you have to do it yourself with the Peloton) actually makes its a better option to stay more focused on your workouts.
-A one-year membership to these workouts is included in the purchase price of the S22i, which is another advantage.
+The S22i has a screen that is all but the same size as the Peloton.
+Still, the capability for instructors to adjust your incline and resistance for you (you have to do it yourself with the Peloton) makes it a better option if you’re looking to stay more focused on your workouts.
+NordicTrack also includes a one-year membership to these workouts in the purchase price of the S22i, which is another advantage.
 At the current sale price, the S221 is an incredible bargain.